 Find a boundary stone

 The surviving stones have been photographed and recorded and entered into our database by volunteers.
-This all takes time as there are over 600 stones surveyed!
-The entire database will soon be available online and in time we hope to provide a map-based database too.
+Over 900 stones and markers have now been recorded and the details are now available online.
+We soon hope to provide a map-based database too.

 A letter prefix identifies the category of stone (for example BSPC = Boundary Stone Plymouth Corporation).
 The numbering system takes into consideration known stones that no longer exist, so there are gaps in the sequences where stones are known to be missing.

 To help you search for a particular stone or marker, we have grouped them all by types.
 Find out more about each category and explore the database from the links below.
-We are also adding further information sheets about some of the different types and categories.
+Occasionally these contain information sheets about some of the different types and groups of boundary marker.

 - Manor, parish and town boundary stones